-I was among the first people in Europe to start working on Disruption/Delay Tolerant Networks and have a project funded.
+I was among the first people in Europe to start working on Disruption/Delay Tolerant Networks and have a research project funded.
 See Kevin Fall's slides on DTN people and projects at ACM Mobihoc 2006.

 I am interested in a number of open research questions such as improving